abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Categories that adhere to these criteria are called *cartesian closed categories*.
 To describe them here directly, but instead we would start with a similar but simpler structures that we already examined --- orders.

-By the way, the parallel between logics and categories also relates them to types (in programming languages and in general), and it is known as Curry-Howard isomorphism, or Curry-Howard-Lambek isomorphism.
+By the way, the parallel between logics and categories also is known as Curry-Howard correspondence, (or Curry-Howard-Lambek correspondence).

-**Task 5:** The Curry-Howard-Lambek isomorphism is also the basis of special types of programming languages called "proof assistants" which help you verify logical proofs.
+**Task 5:** The Curry-Howard-Lambek correspondence is also the basis of special types of programming languages called "proof assistants" which help you verify logical proofs.
 Install a proof assistant and try to see how it works.
 I recommend the Coq Tutorial by Mike Nahas for Coq/Roql, the Natural Numbers Game for Lean or the HoTT Game for Agda.

 **Task 6:** We will concentrate on proving that some categories form logics.
 But meanwhile, you can prove that all logics form categories, using the definition of a category that we used in the previous chapter.